alphagov/inside-government-admin-guide/creating-documents/document-types.md

 It has 3 sub-types: news story, press release and government response.

-#### News story
+#### News story (sub-type)

-A news story is written especially for GOV.UK so must keep to GOV.UK style.
-In particular this means jargon-free, plain English, with a logical structure and helpful sub-headers.
+You write a news story especially for GOV.UK so you must keep to GOV.UK style.
+In particular it needs jargon-free, plain English, with a logical structure and helpful sub-headers.
 See the [style guide: news](https://www.gov.uk/designprinciples/insidegovernment#news) for more guidance on structure, length etc.

-#### Press release
+#### Press release (sub-type)

 This sub-type is for reproducing press releases once they have been sent out from departments or agencies.
-It should be published unedited, as sent out.
+You should publish it unedited, as sent out.
 Press releases can be uploaded as PDFs or cut and pasted into body copy.
 This sub-type is intended only for keeping a record of an organisation's press releases.

 You can also use press release for an official statement by a department spokesperson or minister (but not a parliamentary statement, which should use speech format).

-#### Government response
+#### Government response (sub-type)

 This is for a press statement responding to coverage in the media (but not a parliamentary statement, which should use speech format).
 It does not include press articles written by ministers or letters to newspapers from ministers (see speech format).

-### Speech, statement or article
+### Speech, statement or article (type)

 This format covers all types of formal announcement made by government.
 Note that if an announcement has been made in this format, you don't need a news story about that announcement as it speaks for itself.

-#### Speech (transcript/draft/speaking notes) sub type
+#### Speech: transcript/draft/speaking notes (sub-types)

 A speech is delivered to a specific audience and often asserts the government's message or position on an issue.
 When creating a speech: